for house signs

 Classic style painted.

 York stone house signs can be painted to highlight the lettering, this is often referred to as “Filled or colour filled”.
-I have often been asked if paint filled signs are more visible, I have to admit that they are, but the advantage is only marginal and I really love the simple look of the unpainted type.
+I have often been asked if paint filled signs are more visible, I have to admit that they are, but the advantage is only marginal and I really love the simple look of the deep engraved unpainted type.

 Classic house signs with a carved motif.

-These are carved in-relief.
+These house name signs are carved in-relief.
 This style of engraving will remain legible for a hundred years or more!
 There is however a practical limit as to how small we can engrave in-relief.
 You may have to opt for s larger size of stone or less lettering.
 Your stone engraver can guide you on this.

-Add a carved image to make your sign really personal, the type of images you will be offered will depend on the engravers catalogue and the space available on your stone.
+Add a carved image to make your house sign really personal, the type of images you will be offered will depend on the engravers catalogue and the space available on your stone.